Not accepting applications at this time.

 - The applicant’s CV.

-- A reference letter from the applicant’s graduate advisor indicating their approval of and support for the applicant’s research plans.
-Submit the advisor’s letter separately to CSERI Administrator Anne Kalbach at firstname.lastname@example.org.
+- A reference letter from the applicant’s dissertation advisor indicating their approval of and support for the applicant’s research plans.
+The advisor’s letter should be submitted separately to CSERI Administrator Anne Kalbach at email@example.com.

-All grant recipients must be prepared to present on their completed research at a seminar hosted by CSERI toward the end of the year.
+All grant recipients must be prepared to present on their completed research at a seminar or poster presentation hosted by CSERI toward the end of the year.

 For further information, contact Anne Kalbach, CSERI Administrator, at firstname.lastname@example.org.